Rawshan008/three-js-globe/README.md

 ## Installation

-clone repositories then run this command.
+clone repository then run this command.
 ```bash
 cd three-js-globe
 ```